 PPACA will have numerous effects, and I will not debate the pros and cons here.
 However, the claim that the PPACA includes a tax on all real estate sales has misinformed some of us.

 So to me this is simply a slight increase in the capital gains tax on real estate sales/gains for some wealthier people.
-To be hit by the 3.8% capital gains tax, you have to be a married couple making more than $250,000 in adjusted gross income or $200,000 if you are single.
+To be hit by the 3.8% capital gains tax you have to be a married couple making more than $250,000 in adjusted gross income.
+Or $200,000 if you are single.
 Then the capital gain on the home sale must also exceed $250,000 if you are single, and $500,000 if you are a married couple.